raymondzzd/the-score-interview/README.md

     // This step will create ~/.aws directory, with config and credentials file inside
     // These two file contains the aws-cli default
-    // localstack does not care about the key/secret pair
+    // localstack does not care about the key pair
     ```
 7. Create DynamoDB table as specified in `scripts/rushing-schema.json`.
-When list table, you should see table with the name `players`.
+When list tables, you should see table with the name `players`.
     ```bash
     $ aws --endpoint-url=http://localhost:4566 dynamodb create-table --cli-input-json file://scripts/rushing-schema.json

-    // optional, just a sanity check
+    // Optional, just a sanity check
     $ aws --endpoint-url=http://localhost:4566 dynamodb list-tables
+    {
+        "TableNames": [
+            "players"
+        ]
+    }
     ```
-8. Load data from `rushing.json` into DDB using my script.
+8. Load data from `rushing.json` into DynamoDB using my script.
 You should see "Script completed." with no error messages after.
     ```bash
     $ npm run loadData
+    Script started...
+    Script completed.

+    // Optional, another check.
+You should see one result
+    $ aws --endpoint-url=http://localhost:4566 dynamodb query --table-name players --index-name gsi1 --key-condition-expression "PlayerStatus=:PlayerStatus and Yds=:Yds" --expression-attribute-values file://scripts/test-query.json
     ```
 9. Start local angular server and start using the webapp in your browser at http://localhost:4200/
     ```bash